maning/birds-mpbx-gljs/popup_cluster.md

 ![](img/clustered_popup.gif)

 Congratulations!
 You have finished our map!
-Inspect your code and experiment with different `circle-color` and `circle-size` you think are visually pleasing to your clusters.
+Inspect your code and experiment with [different `circle-*`  options](https://docs.mapbox.com/mapbox-gl-js/style-spec/#layers-circle) to make your clusters and symbols more appealing.

 ## See also